d2l-ai/d2l-vi/chapter_optimization/sgd_vn.md

 ## Stochastic Gradient Updates
 -->

-## Cập nhật Hạ Gradient Ngẫu nhiên
+## Bước Cập nhật trong Hạ Gradient Ngẫu nhiên

 <!--
 In deep learning, the objective function is usually the average of the loss functions for each example in the training dataset.